Tell Me I'm Pretty: Recording

 Cage the Elephant recruited Dan Auerbach of The Black Keys to produce Tell Me I'm Pretty, with Matt describing him as "reactive" and keeping the band second-guessing themselves, urging scratch vocals and emphasizing first takes.

 The band said they "just wanted to experiment with sounds.
 While you start experimenting with sound and you get out there a little bit, away from the norm, I think people will see that as psychedelic."
-This album reached farther then their usual work.
+This album reached farther than their usual work.
 Most of the songs off the album feature a more vintage 1960s/1970s sound.

 The band was praised for their song writing with lyrics being more mature, emotional, and character-driven, showing the band’s growth as songwriters and storytellers.

 Composition

 The first single, "Mess Around", was initially criticized by some for sounding too similar to material by the Black Keys; however, after the song "Trouble" was released as a preview in November, vocalist Matt Shultz told Alternative Nation, "...the songs have so much diversity in them that I don’t feel like any song is representative of the entire album, kind of like each sound has its own personality."
-Matt also said that the band found inspiration in David Bowie for his eclectic and ever-changing style.
+He also said that the band found inspiration in David Bowie for his eclectic and ever-changing style.

-The woman pictured on the album cover model Rachel Sykes.
-In an interview, lead singer Matt Shultz said "When I looked at her, she was immediately beautiful to the eye but also there was some sense that she'd lived some real life in a way that I could relate to.
+The woman pictured on the album cover is the model Rachel Sykes.
+In an interview, Shultz said "When I looked at her, she was immediately beautiful to the eye but also there was some sense that she'd lived some real life in a way that I could relate to.
 She was this girl who was very beautiful but she had this kind of 'touched' look to her.”